11 Authentic + Free Things to do in Brussels, Belgium

 A nice thing about Brussels is that you never have to go far to find a park, many of which are really intriguing to explore.
 Parc Botanique, for example, could be considered as the little brother of Central Park in New York, being a green city lung surrounded by an impressive skyscraper skyline.

 Parc du Cinquantenaire is a big park with big arcades in the middle.
-In Summer, many free events are taking place here as well, such as free yoga or aerobics classes.
+In Summer, many free events are taking place here as well, such as free yoga or aerobics classes, perfect if you have your own yoga mat.

 Parc de Forest and Parc Duden are more elevated so that from there, you can get nice views over the lower part of Brussels dominated by the dome of the Palais the Justice.